tapa8728/React/Planning.md

 				- Burger Builder Page

-## Burger Builder Page: Stateful Component that holds the state.
+## Burger Builder Page: Stateful Component that holds the state. np
 	This page is supposed to give us the build controls - where we add the ingredients to the burger : meat, salad, cheese, fries etc. and a checkout button.
 		- Build Controls:
 				- build control 1, build control 2 ....